Mount Baker Theatre

 The Mount Baker Theatre (officially abbreviated MBT) is a 1,517-seat performing arts venue and national historic landmark in Bellingham, Washington, United States.
 The theater hosts professional productions and concerts as well as community performances from the north of Puget Sound.
 The theater's main stage is the largest theatrical venue in Washington north of Seattle's Paramount and 5th Avenue.

-The Mount Baker Theatre was designed by architect Robert Reamer (who also designed Seattle's 5th Avenue Theatre) in a Moorish–Spanish style.
 Popular legend holds that the building is haunted by a ghost named Judy.
-The facility is owned by the city of Bellingham and managed by the nonprofit Mount Baker Theatre organization, headed by president Gary Barnett and executive director Brad Burdick.
+The facility is owned by the city of Bellingham and managed by the nonprofit Mount Baker Theatre organization.

 Facility

 The Mount Baker Theatre occupies half a city block.
 It has three distinct facilities for concerts, live theater, films, receptions, and other events.
 All public facilities, except the balcony, are fully ADA accessible.
 Some non-public facilities, such as backstage and storage spaces, may not be accessible.

-Main Theater
+Main Stage

-The main theater contains large stage facing floor and balcony seating.
+The main theatre contains large stage facing floor and balcony seating.
 Using the main floor and balcony, seating capacity is 1,517 people.
 An orchestra pit sits five feet below the stage and can hold 25 musicians.
-The theater has a professional lighting and sound system, a large movie screen and projection room, and a historic pipe organ.
+The theatre has a professional lighting and sound system, a large movie screen and projection room, and a historic pipe organ.